 The next step is to find out which plugin is at fault.
 Start by heading to the

-Plugins page in your WordPress dashboard.
+Plugins In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More in your WordPress dashboard.
 Then, reactivate your add-ons one at a time, refreshing your site after each reactivation until you can reproduce the error.
 Once you’ve identified the culprit, you can go ahead and delete it from your

 plugins folder in the FTP client.